dmcqueen/wine-ai/README.md

    ```bash
    bin/transform_data.sh
    ```
-   Each CSV file is converted to a JSON document feed with an additional `desc_vector` tensor.
+   Each CSV file is converted to a JSON document feed with an additional `description_vector` tensor.

 7. **Load the documents into Vespa**
    ```bash